ILA - Intensive Learning Academy

 The Academy aims to bring together a community of digitally focused leaders and aspiring leaders from across health and social care.

 *Funding is only available for health and social care organisations in Wales.
-For courses commencing from the 1st April are 50% funded with a 50% employer contribution until March 2024.
+This is only available for our Short Courses and MSc Leading Digital Transformation until 31st March 2024.

 Our ILA Programme